A 1960s room goes bad when everything shouts.

 How do I make modern 60s decor without making the room look fake?

-Use one or two period signals: a wood credenza, low sofa, globe lamp, patterned rug, or warm accent color.
-Keep the rest of the room simple and correctly scaled.
+Use one or two period signals — a wood credenza, a low sofa, a globe lamp, a patterned rug, or a warm accent color — and keep the rest of the room simple and correctly scaled.

 What furniture fits a 1960s style living room?